pgvanniekerk/ezworker/README.md

 	// Wait a bit to allow processing time.Sleep(1 * time.Second)

-	// Cancel the context to stop the worker pool cancel()
+	// The worker pool will be stopped when the context is canceled via the defer cancel() }
-}
 ```

 ## Documentation

-For detailed documentation and examples, see the [GoDoc](https://pkg.go.dev/github.com/yourusername/ezworker/pkg/ezworker).
+For detailed documentation and examples, see the [GoDoc](https://pkg.go.dev/github.com/pgvanniekerk/ezworker/pkg/ezworker).

 ## License